google/zetasql/docs/pipe-syntax.md

 ZetaSQL supports pipe query syntax, which is a simpler and more concise alternative to [standard query syntax][query-syntax].
-Pipe syntax supports the same operators as standard syntax, but follows these rules.
+Pipe syntax supports many of the same operators as standard syntax, and improves some areas of SQL query functionality.

-Syntax:
+## Pipe syntax
+<a id="pipe_syntax"></a>

+Pipe syntax has the following key characteristics:

-*   Pipe syntax consists of a pipe and an angle bracket `|>`, an operator name, and any arguments: \
++   Pipe syntax consists of a pipe and an angle bracket `|>`, an operator name, and any arguments: \
     `|> operator_name argument_list`
-*   Pipe operators can be added on the end of any valid query.
++   Pipe operators can be added to the end of any valid query.
-*   Pipe operators can be applied in any order, any number of times.
++   Pipe operators can be applied in any order, any number of times.
-*   Pipe syntax works anywhere standard syntax is supported, in queries, views, table-valued functions (TVFs), and other contexts.
++   Pipe syntax works anywhere standard syntax is supported: in queries, views, table-valued functions (TVFs), and other contexts.
-*   Pipe syntax can be mixed with standard syntax in the same query.
++   Pipe syntax can be mixed with standard syntax in the same query.
 For example, subqueries can use different syntax from the parent query.

-`FROM` queries:

-*   A query can start with a [`FROM` clause][from-clause] and use any standard `FROM` syntax, including tables, joins, subqueries, table aliases with `AS`, and other usual elements.
-*   Pipe operators can optionally be added after the `FROM` clause.
++   A query can [start with a `FROM` clause][from-queries], and pipe operators can optionally be added after the `FROM` clause.

-Semantics:

-*   Each pipe operator is self-contained and can only reference columns available from its immediate input table.
-A pipe operator can't reference columns from earlier in the same query.
-*   Each pipe operator produces a new result table as its output.

 Compare the following equivalent queries that count open tickets assigned to a user: